TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-07-22-how-to-convert-listeners-to-subscribers-and-reduce-your-configs.md

     <br>
     <br>
     To my surprise, **none of the comments shown that listener beats subscriber**.<br>
-    But what can you, if you'd like to try subscribers, but currently have over 100 listeners in your application?
+    But what can you do, if you'd like to try subscribers, but currently have over 100 listeners in your application?

 tweet: "New Post on the #php 🐘 blog: How to Convert Listeners to Subscribers and Reduce your Configs          #symfony @rectorphp"
 ---